ArnoVdH/photoblog/content/blog/2020/morrowind.md

 Never played Bloodmoon before, in all these years of me playing Morrowind!

 ## Playing in 2020
 More than 17 years after its release, the game still inspires people.
 A huge community of fans keeps making art and mods for the game.
 The [Tamriel Rebuilt](https://www.tamriel-rebuilt.org/) project has been working the extended Morrowind province (in contrast to just the island of Vvardenfell in the original game) for two decades.
 Seperate mods are being released daily and there is a team working on a full remake of the game in the newer Skyrim engine, called [Skywind](https://tesrskywind.com/).
-There's even a musician called Young Scrolls making music inspired by Morrowind: definitely check out [Balmora Vice](https://youtu.be/pRErZ4PTY70) or [Dagothwave]https://youtu.be/iR-K2rUP86M)!
+Another big project is [OpenMW](https://openmw.org/en/), a new engine for the game that runs on modern hardware and adds native support of new technologies.
+There's even a musician called Young Scrolls making music inspired by Morrowind: definitely check out [Balmora Vice](https://youtu.be/pRErZ4PTY70) or [Dagothwave](https://youtu.be/iR-K2rUP86M)!

 I reinstalled the game and did another playthrough during the covid-19 crisis and wrote this piece.
 I used the [Morrowind Graphics Guide](https://wiki.nexusmods.com/index.php/Morrowind_graphics_guide) and [Thasthus' guide](https://github.com/Tyler799/Morrowind-2019/blob/master/Morrowind_2019.md) as a basis and learned to work with [Wrye Mash](https://danaeplays.thenet.sk/wrye-mash/) to install and manage the huge amount of mods.